What is carpal tunnel syndrome?

 How can strengthening exercises prevent and alleviate carpal tunnel syndrome?

-Although seeing a physical therapist is usually the best approach for getting a rehab program tailored exactly to your needs, Dr. Scantlebury walked us through some basic carpal tunnel exercises you can try at home.
+Although seeing a physical therapist is usually the best approach for getting a rehab program tailored exactly to your needs, there are some basic carpal tunnel wrist exercises, hand exercises, and posture moves you can try at home.

 1. Towel or ball grips with wrist extension